Paris between the Wars (1918–1939): Transport

 In 1921, the Societé des transports en common de la région Parisienne (STCRP) was formed, and took charge of surface public transport.
 It operated 258 kilometers of auto bus lines.
-Sixteen different models of bus were introduced between 1921 and 1939, mostly from Renault.
-There were two thousand buses in service on the Paris streets in 1932, four thousand by 1937.
+Sixteen different models of bus were introduced from 1921 to 1939, mostly from Renault.
+There were two thousand buses in service on the Paris streets in 1932 and four thousand by 1937.

-The number of taxicabs in Paris reached twenty-one thousand in 1931, many of them driven by White Russian emigres fleeing the Russian Revolution, who spoke French and new the city.
-With the Depression, the number of taxis fell to fourteen thousand in 1937.
+The number of taxicabs in Paris reached 21,000 in 1931, many of them driven by White Russian emigres fleeing the Russian Revolution, who spoke French and knew the city.
+With the Depression, the number of taxis fell to 14,000 in 1937.

 The number of private cars also grew rapidly.
 The wide boulevards built by Haussmann enabled to city to keep traffic moving more successfully than many other cities.
 The first traffic lights in Paris were installed at the intersection of the rue de Rivoli and the boulevard de Sébastopol.

 The most important innovation in Paris transport was the arrival of aviation and the first airport.
 In October 1914 a squadron of seven airplanes had been established on an airstrip at Le Bourget to protect Paris, after German planes and dropped bombs on the city.
 In August 1918, the first postal delivery by air arrived at this airport, carrying letters to American soldiers serving in France.
 The first commercial aviation line in the world, between London and Paris, opened on February 8, 1919.
 The first air cargo service began in 1920, with perishable food products flowed from Nice In Le Bourget.
 On May 21, 1927, Charles Lindbergh made his historic transatlantic flight between New York and Le Bourget.
 In August 1933, a national airline, Air France, was organized.
 Le Bourget received 6,421 plane passengers in 1920, and 112 tons of freight.
-In 1938 it received 138,267 passengers, and 2,303 tons of freight.
+In 1938, it received 138,267 passengers, and 2,303 tons of freight.
 A second airport, Orly, was built, but was used only by the military and by flying clubs.